sass/sass/proposal/package-importer.d.ts.md

     https://github.com/webpack-contrib/sass-loader/blob/02df41203adfda96959e56abb43bd35a89ec11ba/src/utils.js#L514

-Because use of conditional exports is flexible and recommended for modern packages, this will be the primary method used for the Node package resolver.
+Because use of conditional exports is flexible and recommended for modern packages, this will be the primary method used for the Node package importer.
 We will support both the `"sass"` and the `"style"` conditions, as Sass can also use the CSS exports exposed through `"style"`.
 While in practice, `"style"` tends to be used solely for `css` files, we will support `scss`, `sass` and